 Vivo is finally launching a new mid-range phone Vivo Y70 on the European market and we can now see if it will outrun its rivals in Xiaomi or Huawei.

-Vivo is a consumer electronic company founded in Chinese Dongguan, Guangdong as a subsidiary of the BBK Electronics, the large Chinese conglomerate which owns all sort of electronics brands together with well-known mobile phone brands such as Oppo, OnePlus, Realm iQOO and Vivo.
+Vivo is a consumer electronic company founded in Chinese Dongguan, Guangdong as a subsidiary of BBK Electronics, the large Chinese conglomerate which owns all sorts of electronics brands together with well-known mobile phone brands such as Oppo, OnePlus, Realm iQOO and Vivo.

 Vivo Y70: Design and construction